-To our knowledge this is the largest longitudinal population-based cohort of patients with SB that reports on outcomes following transition from pediatric to adult care.
-Previous cohorts have attempted to identify healthcare utilization and outcomes associated with it, however these included smaller sample size, single institutions, or shorter follow-up.
-Mann et al. analyzed a population-based cohort of 695 patients with SB in South Carolina from 2000-2010.
-They found higher rates of emergency room visits attributed to urinary tract infections and other ambulatory care sensitive conditions.
-Young et al. tracked a cohort of 345 graduates from a single physical rehabilitation clinic managing children with cerebral palsy, SB, and acquired brain injuries.
-They found that these patients had increased healthcare utilization after age 18, with an average of 11.5 physician visits per year and a hospital admission every 6.8 years (9 times the general population rate).
-In a separate study, Young et al. found that significantly fewer adults in their cohort reported good health (5%) while far more adolescents reported good health (38.5%) suggesting that their health had deteriorated over that period.
+tracked a cohort of 345 graduates from a single physical rehabilitation clinic managing children with cerebral palsy, SB, and acquired brain injuries.12 They found that these patients had increased healthcare utilization after age 18, with an average of 11.5 physician visits per year and a hospital admission every 6.8 years (nine times the general population rate).
+In a separate study, Young et al found that significantly fewer adults in their cohort reported good health (5%), while far more adolescents Table 4.
+Rates of healthcare utilization (secondary outcomes) for patients with SB turning 18 years old in adjusted models